zopefoundation/ZODB/README.txt

 persistent BTrees that use 64-bit data (an exception will be raised on load).

-The Zope 2.8 release, and Zope3 releases, should be compatible with this version of ZODB.
+The Zope 2.10 release, and Zope 3.3 releases, should be compatible with this version of ZODB.
 Note that Zope 2.7 and higher includes ZEO, so this package should only be needed to run a ZEO server.